 An emergency grab bag should be created to hold key information that will support the school in the event of an emergency/business continuity disruption.
 Depending on the nature of the disruption, this pack should be kept in a location that can be accessed at all times.
-All staff, student, supplier and financial information available via VPN in any location with wifi.
-Red rucksacks to be purchased for each site with instructions to include mobile and laptop on evacuation.

-Grab bag contents:
+Suggested grab bag contents include:

 Section Details

 Business Continuity Business Continuity Plan (plus spare copies of forms in

 Appendices)

 Equipment and other items First Aid Kit

+Portable radio (plus spare batteries)

 Laptop with wireless connection

-Stationery including permanent markers, clipboards, pens, blue-

-tack, pins, pencils and notebook paper
+Stationery including permanent markers, clipboards, pens, bluetack, pins, pencils and notebook paper

 Hazard barrier tape

 Contact details for taxi / transport providers

 School Floor Plans

 Whistle

 High visibility jacket